-The BFILE data type and oracle.sql.BFILE classes are Oracle proprietary.
+Both the BFILE data type and the oracle.jdbc.OracleBfile interface to work with the BFILEs are Oracle proprietary.
 So, there is no standard interface for them.
 You must use Oracle extensions for this type of data.

-If you have a standard JDBC result set or callable statement object that includes BFILE locators, then you can access the locators by using the standard result set getObject method.
-This method returns an oracle.sql.BFILE object.
+If you have a standard JDBC result set or callable statement object that includes BFILE locators, then you can access the locators by using the standard result set getObjectmethod.
+This method returns an oracle.jdbc.OracleBfile object.